sap-linuxlab/ansible.playbooks_for_sap/deploy_scenarios/sap_s4hana_sandbox_syscopy/README.md

-# Ansible Playbook for SAP S/4HANA - Sandbox Installation
+# Ansible Playbook for SAP S/4HANA - Sandbox System Copy Restore installation using SAP HANA complete data backup

 ## Overview
 This Ansible Playbook automates the deployment of an SAP S/4HANA in a single-host environment.